Hero image

 “Go small vs unknowns”

 When there are lots of unknowns—like in startups or new products—it’s better to do small amounts of work and get feedback often.
 As designers, we are often tempted to perfect a design before showing anyone.
-This can waste time going down the wrong path.
+This can waste time investing too much in a wrong path.
 Instead, it’s better to do a little work and check in.
 Get feedback from coworkers or customers.
-Only when most of the unknowns have been worked out—for example, a process has been solidified—is it better to do large batches of work.
+Only when most repeated of the unknowns have been worked out—for example, a repeated process has been solidified—is it better to do large batches of work.

 Why principles?